Tent Camping for Beginners: Everything to Know

 We also pack a simple camp kitchen.
 Check out our article on how to create a DIY simple camp kitchen.

 Along with camping gear, consider which personal items you would like to bring.
-We recommend trying to pack simple, light, re-wearable clothes, and as practical as possible.
+We recommend trying to pack simple, light, re-wearable clothes that are as practical as possible.

 Below is an example of things my husband and I bring camping during the spring and summer.
 We usually pack synthetically made gear that is warm, sweat-wicking, and anti-odor so we can re-wear.